 Policy on destructive sampling from herbarium specimens

-- Permission must first be obtained from the Curator to remove material.
+- Permission must first be obtained from the Curator to remove material, using the Destructive Sampling Request form (Microsoft Word .docx file).
 Sampling can be undertaken by CANB staff by prior arrangement if the specimens are not required on loan.

 - Material may only be removed when the tissue or organ concerned is in sufficient quantity on the specimen to leave similar material intact, and the integrity of the herbarium specimen is not compromised.
 Where possible, samples should be taken from the material in fragment packets and/or from obscured portions of the specimen, and then with great care so as to not damage the rest of the specimen.

 - Leaf material removed for DNA analysis should be no larger than 3 cm² and consideration should be made to the original method by which the specimens were dried.
 Specimens that have been collected in tropical areas have often been preserved using alcohol before drying and should be avoided.
 In the case of cryptogams (e.g. bryophytes, lichens and fungi), sampling is restricted to the minimum amount of material that can be removed from the specimen without compromising its physical integrity.

 - Material MUST NOT be removed from Type specimens, historical specimens (pre 1900) or dissection cards.